CammiePone/Planning-Docs/Cammies-Combat-Tweaks.md

 - [ ] Command to get the attribute name(s) and UUID(s) on an item
 - [x] An attack can now be queued when you attack while on cooldown

-## Damage Types
-- [ ] 4 different DamageTypes certain weapons inflict
-  - [ ] Piercing - applies to Arrows and thrown Tridents
-  - [ ] Bludgeoning - applies to Shovels, Pickaxes, and swung Tridents
-  - [ ] Cleaving - applies to Axes and Hoes
-  - [ ] Slashing - applies to Swords

 ## Swords
 - [ ] Swords now act as an active hitbox when swung, but they can only hit an entity once
 - [x] Increased attack reach (from 3 to 4)